-4. .
-Will any structures be demolished?
+4. Will any structures be demolished?
 If so, what?
 5. What is the current zoning classification of the site?
 6. What is the current comprehensive plan designation of the site?
 7. If applicable, what is the current shoreline master program designation of the site?
 8. Has any part of the site been classified as a critical area by the city or county?
-If so, specify.
-9. Approximately how many people would reside or work in the completed project?
+If so, specify. a Approximately how many people would reside or work in the completed project?
 10. Approximately how many people would the completed project displace?
 11. Proposed measures to avoid or reduce displacement impacts, if any.
-12. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.
+10 12.
+Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.

 13 forest lands of long-term commercial significance, if any.
-Housi ng 1.
+Hous 1.
 Approximately how many units would be provided, if any?
 Indicate whether high, middle, or low-income housing.
 2. Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing.
 3. Proposed measures to reduce or control housing impacts, if any.
-Aesth netics What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?
-2. What views in the immediate vicinity would be altered or obstructed?
+Aesth netics 1.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?
+2 What views in the immediate vicinity would be altered or obstructed? ۷.
+What views in the infinediate vieling would be ditered or obstructed:

-3. Proposed measures to reduce or control aesthetic impacts, if any Liaht and Glare What type of light or glare will the proposal produce?
+3. Proposed measures to reduce or control aesthetic impacts, if any عمامة ا and Clare and Glare 1.
+What type of light or glare will the proposal produce?
 What time of day would it mainly occur?
-Project shall comply with Light and Glare requirements of LUC 20.20.522 2.
+2 Could light or glare from the finished project be a safety bazard or interfere with views? ۷.
 Could light or glare from the finished project be a safety hazard or interfere with views?
 3. What existing off-site sources of light or glare may affect your proposal?
 4. Proposed measures to reduce or control light and glare impacts, if any.

-Recre ation 1.
+Recre 1.
 What designated and informal recreational opportunities are in the immediate vicinity?
 2. Would the proposed project displace any existing recreational uses?
-If so, describe.
+If so, describe. , p.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1.

-3. Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any. dicto ric and Cultural Preservation Are there any buildings, structures or sites located on or near the site that are over 45 years old listed in or eligible for listing in national, state or local preservation registers located on or near the site?
+3. Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any. ric and Cultural Preservation Are there any buildings, structures or sites located on or near the site that are over 45 1. years old listed in or eligible for listing in national, state or local preservation registers located on or near the site?
 If so, specifically describe.
-Seattle on or mean tire sites in so, specimearly describe.
-2 Are there any landmarks, features or other evidence of Indian or historic use or ۷. occupation?
+2. Are there any landmarks, features or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources. professional studies conducted at the site to identify sacrifications.
-3. Describe the methods used to assess the potential impacts to cultural and historic ٥. resources on or near the project site.
+Please list any professional studies conducted at the site to identify such resources.
+3. Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
 Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.